petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference.md

 <!--| Knowledge Base Article Navigation (Available 7.4 U_+/GA_+) | |-->

     ```{note}
-    Collection Filter fragments used in Collection Display fragments will only work if mapped to object collection providers or blueprint collection providers.
+    Collection Filter fragments used in Collection Display fragments only work if mapped to object collection providers or blueprint collection providers.
     ```

 ## Account